perfectgentlemande/go-mongodb-crud-example/README.md

 ## Generate

 API boilerplate code is generated using `oapi-codegen` tool from the `openapi.yaml` file.
-See `api.go`.
 It's great tool that makes your actual API reflect the documentation.
+See `api.go`.

-Get it here:
+Get it there:
 `https://github.com/deepmap/oapi-codegen`

 And make sure that your `GOPATH/bin` path presents in `PATH` variable.